codetony25/productive-coding-tips/readme.md

 - You can create a changelist to make sure those files will not be commited.
 - See Differences between local and previously committed files.
 - When you get a merge conflict, we can fix easily by right clicking the file -> Git -> Fix Merge Conflict (The best feature in my opinion)

+## Productivity Guide

+- Since its built in, you can see your productivity guide by going to Help -> Productivity Guide
+- Shows how much time you have saved using code completion has saved you.
+- Shows you how many possible bugs that the IDE has saved you from.
+- Shows all IDE features that are related to productivity and how many times you have used it.
+- Shows information on how to use it.

 ## USEFUL Hot Keys